OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Tracker/InterfaceSpec-Tracker.md

 - Delta time for rotation (seconds)

 #### Rationale
 This is the full "second derivative" tracker message.
+It, and all of its subset messages, are in the same coordinate system as the Pose messages (that is, the global coordinate system).

 Note that gravity is not included in the linear acceleration component: a sensor that is fully still should report 0 acceleration.

 ### LinearAcceleration
 This is a subset message of **Acceleration**, for sensors that report only linear/translational acceleration, such as an accelerometer (though accelerometer data should have the effect of gravity filtered out of it first).